bibleexchange/church_ministry__textbook/sw/0601_characteristics-of-a-good-leader.md

 Wahubiri wote wanaweza kusema waliitwa na Mungu, lakini tunawezaje kujua kama watakuwa viongozi wazuri katika kanisa?
 Tumeshasema mwanzo kuwa kinachomfanya kiongozi mzuri katika mambo ya dunia sicho kinachomfanya kiongozi mzuri katika kanisa.

 We should not just look for someone who has a strong personality or is a "powerful" preacher.
 We need to look at how they live their lives.
 Jesus said we would know a tree by its fruit (Matt.
 7:15-20).
 The only "ministry" ability in the lists in 1 Timothy and Titus is that the overseers and elders should be able to teach.
 That shows us that Paul considered character to be more important than the ability to speak.
-Hatutakiwi tu kumuangalia mtu ambaye ana muonekano imara au “ni muhubiri mwenye nguvu.”
+Hatutakiwi tu kumuangalia mtu ambaye ana muonekano imara au "ni muhubiri mwenye nguvu."
 Tunatakiwa kuangalia wanaishije maisha yao.
 Yesu alisema tutautambua mti kwa matunda yake (Mat.
-7:15-20).”
-Huduma” pekee katika orodha katika 1 Timotheo na Tito ni kwamba waangalizi na wazee wanatakiwa wawe na uwezo wa kufundisha.
+7:15-20)."
+Huduma" pekee katika orodha katika 1 Timotheo na Tito ni kwamba waangalizi na wazee wanatakiwa wawe na uwezo wa kufundisha.
 Hiyo inatuonyesha kwamba Paulo alichukulia tabia kuwa ya muhimu Zaidi kuliko uwezo wa kuongea.

 These good characteristics are not things special for only leaders, but they are expected of all Christians.
 The leader is supposed to be an example of these characteristics.
 Sifa hizi nzuri sio tu vitu maalumu kwa viongozi pekee, bali zinatarajiwa kwa kila mkristo.

 ### Good reputation (1 Tim.
 3:2, 7, 8; Titus 1:7)

-### Sifa nzuri (1 Tim.3:2,8; Tit.
+### Sifa nzuri (1 Tim.
+3:2, 8; Tit.
 1:7)

 All people inside and outside the church should know that the church leader is a good person:
 Watu wote ndani na nje ya kanisa lazima wajue kuwa kiongozi ni mtu mzuri:

 - They must be "above reproach" (1 Tim.
 3:2)
-  -Wanatakiwa kuwa watu wasiolaumika (1 Tim.3:2)
+  -Wanatakiwa kuwa watu wasiolaumika (1 Tim.
+3:2)
 - They must be "respectable" (1 Tim.
 3:2)
-  -Wanatakiwa kuwa “wakuheshimika”(1 Tim.3:2)
+  -Wanatakiwa kuwa "wakuheshimika"(1 Tim.
+3:2)
 - They must "must have a good report of them which are without" (1 Tim.
-3:7) -Ni lazima “washuhudiwe mema na watu walio nje”(1 Tim.3:7)
+3:7) -Ni lazima "washuhudiwe mema na watu walio nje"(1 Tim.
+3:7)
 - They must be "worthy of respect" (1 Tim.
 3:8)
-  -Ni lazima ”wastahili heshima”(1 Tim.3:8)
+  -Ni lazima "wastahili heshima"(1 Tim.
+3:8)
 - They must be "be blameless" (Titus 1:7)
-  -Ni lazima “wasiwe watu wa kulaumiwa”(Tit.
+  -Ni lazima "wasiwe watu wa kulaumiwa"(Tit.
 1:7)

 This was also listed as one of the requirements for the helpers in Acts chapter 6 (Acts 6:3).
 Hii iliorodheshwa pia kama moja ya mahitaji kwa wasaidizi katika Matendo mlango wa 6 (Mdo.
 6:3).

 ### Temperate (kiasi) (1 Tim.
 3:2, 11)

-### Kiasi (1 Tim.3:2,11)
+### Kiasi (1 Tim.
+3:2, 11)

 > The overseer is to maintain command of his reason, to be watchful and observant of things going on around him, and balanced in his assessments.<sup>[4]</sup>
 > Kuwa mwangalizi ni kudumisha amri ya sababu yake. kuwa macho na kuyaangalia kwa umakini mambo yanayomzunguka, na kuweka uwiano katika tathmini yake.<sup>[4]</sup>